• Skip to primary navigation

 • Avoid cross-contamination: Keep raw turkey separate from other foods, utensils, and surfaces to prevent the spread of bacteria.

-• Cook to safe temperature: Cook the turkey breast to an internal temperature of 165ยฐF/74ยฐC to kill harmful bacteria like salmonella.
+• Cook to a safe temperature: Cook the turkey breast to an internal temperature of 165ยฐF/74ยฐC to kill harmful bacteria like Salmonella.

 • Properly store leftovers: Refrigerate or freeze leftover turkey within two hours of cooking to prevent bacterial growth.